The Coding Teacher

 Scratch- Ready to Code

-Join us for this workshop where we will explore the ins and outs of Harvard/MITs easy-to-use, open source program called Scratch.
-You’ll learn to create in a simple drag and drop environment, and explore limitless resources to help you get closer to using Scratch in any learning environment.
+Join us for a workshop where we will explore the ins and outs of Harvard/MITs easy-to-use, open source program called Scratch.
+You will learn to create in a simple drag and drop environment, and explore limitless resources to help you get closer to using Scratch in any learning environment.
 This workshop introduces you to Scratch and its advantages in your classroom, evaluates the features and functions of the Scratch interface, and introduces coding using the Scratch software application.
+Recommended for grades 3-10.

 Raspberry Pi -Set up Intro to Raspbian

-The Raspberry Pi is a low cost, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
-It is a capable little device that enables people of all ages to explore computing, and to learn how to program in languages such as Scratch and Python.
+The Raspberry Pi is a low cost, credit card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
+The Pi is a capable little device that enables people of all ages to explore computing, and to learn how to program in languages such as Scratch and Python.
 Raspbian is a free operating system based on Debian optimized for the Raspberry Pi hardware.
 Participants will explore the steps to install Raspbian on the Raspberry Pi and review all the hardware settings.
+Recommended for grades 6- 12.

 ©2018 SRI&ETTC, Stockton University.
 All Rights Reserved